Azure-Samples/dotnetcore-sqldb-ghactions/README.md

 As mentioned before, there are two workflows defined in the repo [Actions](../../actions) tab: the *Create Azure Resources* and the *Build and deploy app*.

 ### Create Azure Resources
-Use this workflow to initially setup the Azure Resources by executing the ARM template which contains the resources definition.
-This workflow is defined in the [azuredeploy.yaml](.github/workflows/azuredeploy.yaml) file, and have the following steps:
+Use this workflow to initially setup the Azure Resources by executing the ARM template which contain the resource definitions.
+This workflow is defined in the [infraworkflow.yaml](.github/workflows/infraworkflow.yaml) file, and has the following steps:

-* Check out the source code by using the [Checkout](https://github.com/actions/checkout) action.
+* Lines 2-6: triggers for this workflow.
+* Lines 8-16: definition of environment variables.
-* Login to azure CLI to gather environment and azure resources information by using the [Azure Login](https://github.com/Azure/login) action.
+* Lines 24-27: Login to azure CLI to gather environment and azure resources information by using the [Azure Login](https://github.com/Azure/login) action.
-* Executes a custom in-line script to get the target Azure Subscription Id
+* Lines 30-33: Check out the source code by using the [Checkout](https://github.com/actions/checkout) action.
+* Lines 36-44: Deploy the resources defined in the provided [ARM template](/templates/azuredeploy.resourcegroup.json) by using the [ARM Deploy](https://github.com/Azure/arm-deploy) action.
-* Deploy the resources defined in the provided [ARM template](/infrastructure/azuredeploy.json) by using the [ARM Deploy](https://github.com/Azure/arm-deploy) action.
+* Lines 47-56: Deploy the resources defined in the provided [ARM template](/templates/azuredeploy.json) by using the [ARM Deploy](https://github.com/Azure/arm-deploy) action.

-### Buid image, push, deploy
+### Build and deploy app
-This workflow builds the container with the latest web app changes, push it to the Azure Container Registry and, updates the web application *staging* slot to point to the latest container pushed.
-Then updates the database (just in case there is any change to be reflected in the database schema).
-Finally, swap the slots to leave the latest version in the production slot.

-The workflow is configured to be triggered by each change made to your repo source code (excluding changes affecting to the *infrastructure* and *.github/workflows* folders).

-To ilustrate the versioning, the workflow generates a version number, based in the [github workflow run number](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#github-context) context variable, which is stored in the app service web application settings.

-To ilustrate the usage of [Environments](https://docs.github.com/en/actions/reference/environments) a *test* environment has been added to the repo and the *Required reviewers* protection rule has been configured to enable the approval or rejection of a certain deployment.
-For more information check [Reviewing deployments](https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments).

-The definition is in the [build-deploy.yaml](.github/workflows/build-deploy.yaml) file, and have two jobs with the following steps:
+Use this workflow to deploy the code and database changes.
+This workflow is defined in the [workflow.yaml](.github/workflows/workflow.yaml) file, and has the following steps:

-* Job: build
-  * Check out the source code by using the [Checkout](https://github.com/actions/checkout) action.
-  * Login to azure CLI to gather environment and azure resources information by using the [Azure Login](https://github.com/Azure/login) action.
-  * Executes a custom script to build the web application container image and push it to the Azure Container Registry, giving a unique label.
-* Job: Deploy (using the environment *test* for explicit approval)
+* Lines 3-10: triggers for this workflow.
+* Lines 18-26: definition of environment variables.
-  * Check out the source code by using the [Checkout](https://github.com/actions/checkout) action.
+* Line 34: Check out the source code by using the [Checkout](https://github.com/actions/checkout) action.
-  * Login to azure CLI to gather environment and azure resources information by using the [Azure Login](https://github.com/Azure/login) action.
-  * Updates the Web App Settings with the latest values by using the [Azure App Service Settings](https://github.com/Azure/appservice-settings) action.
+* Lines 37-40: Set the correct .Net version on the agent machine using the [setup-dotnet](https://github.com/actions/setup-dotnet) action.
+* Lines 43-46: Execute dotnet build and publish statements.
-  * Updates the App Service Web Application deployment for the *staging* slot by using the [Azure Web App Deploy](https://github.com/Azure/webapps-deploy) action.
+* Lines 49-55: Update the App Service Web Application deployment for the *staging* slot by using the [Azure Web App Deploy](https://github.com/Azure/webapps-deploy) action.
-  * Setup the .NET Core enviroment versio to the latest 3.1, by using the [Setup DotNet](https://github.com/actions/setup-dotnet) action.
+* Lines 57-60: Login to azure CLI to gather environment and azure resources information by using the [Azure Login](https://github.com/Azure/login) action.
-  * Executes a custom script to update the SQL Database by using the dotnet entity framework tool.
-  * Finally, executes an Azure CLI script to swap the *staging* slot to *production*
+* Lines 62-67: Create the database connectionstring
+* Lines 69-74: Execute the database update with entity framework using the above created connection string.
+* Lines 76-79: Swap the web apps staging and production slots.

 ## Contributing
 Refer to the [Contributing page](/CONTRIBUTING.md)